Quantifying the overall effect of biotic interactions on species distributions along environmental gradients: Results

 We first observed a structured spatial pattern of the effects of interactions, with regions of negative or positive $\betap$ (bluish or reddish colors respectively in Figure \ref{fig:alpesmap}).
 The largest $\betap$ values were found mainly in the french Alps and in the Eastern zone.

-Almost all the highest $\betap$ ($>0.05$) were revealed in locations below 1600 m of altitude (Figure \ref{fig:alpes}a).
-In these regions, richness and connectance were generally high (Figure \ref{fig:alpes}b-c).
-Since $\betaa$ is also positive, co-presence as well as co-absence are favored here: this is the sign of high inter-dependence between preys and predators that were concomitantly present, and sometimes absent.
+\blue{In Figure \ref{fig:alpes}, we present the values of different variables at each location, according to groups of estimated $\betap$ parameters, where the width of each boxplot is proportional to the number of points in each class.} Almost all the highest $\betap$ ($>0.05$) were revealed in locations below 1600 m of altitude (Figure \ref{fig:alpes}a, \blue{$p$-value of the KS test inferior to $2.2\mathrm{e}{-16}$, details given in Appendix S1: Section~\ref{SI_sec:realdata2}}).
+In these regions, \blue{species} richness was generally high (Figure \ref{fig:alpes}b, \blue{$p$-value inferior to $2.2\mathrm{e}{-16}$}).
 In the opposite, the higher up, the more likely $\betap$ was negative (Figure \ref{fig:alpes}a).
 This was particularly true above 1600 m in the central Alps, where almost all the negative $\betap$ were estimated (bluish colors in Figure \ref{fig:alpesmap}).
-Locations with negative $\betap$ have a lower species richness (Figure \ref{fig:alpes}b).
-Since $\betaa$ tend to be negative as well, co-presences as well as co-absences were disfavored here.

-Interestingly, although these locations with negative $\betap$ and $\betaa$ parameters have the same level of taxonomic diversity (no significant trend in Figure~\ref{fig:alpes}d), they have different trophic network structures.
-Relying on the trophic group definition proposed by \citet{oco20}, we observed a lower richness in trophic groups in these locations (Figure \ref{fig:alpes}f) as compared to locations with a higher $\betap$, but more importantly a lower diversity in trophic groups.
-This latter observation suggested that the trophic groups were not distributed uniformly over the whole region.
-In summary, where $\betap$ was negative, in particular at high altitude, the biotic effects captured by ELGRIN were linked to a peculiar structure of the trophic networks observed in these locations.
+Locations with negative $\betap$ have a lower species richness (Figure \ref{fig:alpes}b). \blue{Interestingly, locations with low connectance have lower absolute $\betap$ values (Figure \ref{fig:alpes}c, $p$-value inferior to $2.2\mathrm{e}{-16}$) indicating a lower effect of biotic interactions compared to abiotic effects in these locations.
+Here, connectance is the density of the graph induced by the metanetwork at location $l$, namely its nodes are species occurring at location $l$ and edges are those from the metanetwork between those present species.}